PayClearly/PCLabs/packages/creditor/readme.md

 Within code you wish to use scaffolded components, you'll need to do the following.

 ```
-  const { Mytemplates } = require('@pclabs/creditor/import')
+  const { MyTemplates } = require('@pclabs/creditor/import')

-  // All of the items of the 'myPattern' type will be imported and accessable in the same way they are structured in the file system
+  // All of the items of the 'myTemplate' type will be imported and accessable in the same way they are structured in the file system

-  // if a pattern of type 'myPattern' named 'dope' and in location /mytemplates/some/nested/location/dope then it would be acceasble as follows
+  // if a template of type 'myTemplate' named 'dope' and in location /myTemplates/some/nested/location/dope then it would be acceasble as follows
-  const dope = Mytemplates.some.nested.location.dope;
+  const dope = MyTemplates.some.nested.location.dope;
 ```